telerik/xaml-docs/controls/radtabcontrol/features/pinandclose.md

 ![](images/tabcontrol-closebutton-tabitems.png)

-To prevent the tab from closing when the middle mouse button is pressed, set the __CloseTabsOnMouseMiddleButtonDown__ property of RadTabControl to True.
+To prevent the tab from closing when the middle mouse button is pressed, set the __CloseTabsOnMouseMiddleButtonDown__ property of RadTabControl to False.

 #### __[XAML] Example 3: Disable closing the tabs when the middle mouse button is pressed__
 {{region radtabcontrol-features-pinandclose_2}}